 Note: You may also wish to review other Practice Notes which can be found under the Resource Room.

 Consider obligations that you may have under the PHIPA (Personal Health Information Protection Act, 2004) legislation.
 The PHIPA Toolkit should assist you with this, however it is also wise to seek obtain a legal consultation regarding your obligations.

 Accounting and legal advice

 Obtaining legal advice is often required in order to make sound decisions.
-The need for a legal opinion takes on a heightened importance in private practice: members are required to obtain a legal opinion on their own, rather than through their agency.
-Members are strongly advised to consider how they might access a legal opinion before they are faced with an urgent dilemma.
-Similarly, members should consider in advance with whom they wish to consult for accounting advice.
+The need for a legal opinion takes on a heightened importance in private practice: registrants are required to obtain a legal opinion on their own, rather than through their agency.
+Registrants are strongly advised to consider how they might access a legal opinion before they are faced with an urgent dilemma.
+Similarly, registrants should consider in advance with whom they wish to consult for accounting advice.

 Supervision and consultation